These Gold Wings

 PROS

-According to research conducted by Glassdoor, in 5 years you can be earning $100,000 a year if you are upgraded to Captain, and that’s hard to beat.
+According to research conducted by Glassdoor, in 5 years they can be earning $100,000 a year if you are upgraded to Captain, and that’s hard to beat.

 2. A lot of free time: despite their schedule, pilots get a lot of time off, unlike many other professions.